-- In a large mixing bowl, beat whipping cream, powder sugar, mascarpone cheese, and spiced Pumpkin Syrup with an electric mixer on medium to high speed until soft peaks form (tips curl).
+- In a large mixing bowl, beat whipping cream, powder sugar, mascarpone cheese, and coffee-infused Vermont Maple Syrup with an electric mixer on medium to high speed until soft peaks form (tips curl).

 - Place one of the cake layers, nut side up, on a serving plate (if any of the nuts fall off when inverting cake layers, sprinkle them over the cake layers when assembling).

 - Drizzle one-third of the Coffee Syrup over cake layer.
-Then, spread evenly with 3/4 cup Pumpkin Spice Mascarpone Cream.
+Then, spread evenly with 3/4 cup Maple Mascarpone Cream.
 Repeat for second layer.